Corporate Structuring · Tax · 2026

 Zero withholding on dividends, interest, and royalties paid to non-residents

 Outbound WHT in summary: Dividends: 0% to all non-residents, domestic law.
 Interest: 0% to all non-residents, domestic law.
 Royalties: 0% to EU recipients and treaty counterparties with a nil rate; 10% standard rate to non-EU, non-treaty recipients.
-Capital reductions and return of capital carry no withholding tax.
+Capital reductions and returns of capital carry no withholding tax.

 03 Exit and Disposals